hsyodyssey/Helios-mobi/README.md

 # helios-jni-rs

+## Introduction

-- This repo aims to run Helios light client on Android via JNI.
+- This repository aims to run Helios light client on Android via JNI.
+- This repository is a preliminary project for a universal light client project: a cross-platform light client library for all EVM-based chains (including L1 and L2 chains, such as Ethereum Mainnet, BSC, Tron, Scroll, and MegaETH).
-- This repo is the pre-project for universal lightclient project.
+- This repository is still under development and is not ready for any production-level projects.

 ## TODO